rcya1/pure-pursuit-visualizer/README.md

 - The algorithm will only look for look ahead points farther than the last found point
 - When starting the algorithm, the robot will start on the point that is closest on it and look forward from there
-- The robot will make 180 degree turns if the lookahead point is within a certain angle threshold (TODO)

 ## Project Structure